Vittor-Javidan/EarthLog/docs/TestCheckUpList.md

 # Why there is no automated test?
-- Not a single library that I found could test native modules, without being a black box test.
+- I will automate these test when I find a test framework that can test native modules without being black box.
+If I don't find, I will probalby create my own implementation in the future.
-- These tests does not include UI, it's just about functionality checks

 ## Credentials screen
 - Can create multiple credentials